ParAlg/ParClusterers/configs_experiments/Experiment.md

 ## Install Neo4j

+The following instructions are written for Neo4j version 5.8.0, which we used in experiments.
+If version 5.8.0 is not available, please use the latest version and follow instructions from official Neo4j website.

 Download Neo4j community version https://neo4j.com/download-center/#community and follow instruction to install.
 For Google Cloud, use Linux / Mac Executable version.
-We used version 4.4.13 in experiments.
+- You need Java17 installed for Neo4j version 5.x.
+- Extract the contents of the archive, using: tar -xf <filecode>.
+For example,
+tar -xf neo4j-community-5.8.0-unix.tar.gz

-Download graph data science jar file from https://github.com/neo4j/graph-data-science/releases.
-You need at least version 2.4.3.
+Download graph data science jar file from [here](https://github.com/neo4j/graph-data-science/releases/).
+We used version 2.4.3 in our expeirments. **You need a version that's compatible with the Neo4j version you installed**.

 Follow the instruction [here](https://neo4j.com/docs/graph-data-science/current/installation/neo4j-server/) to setup the server for graph data science.
+- move the neo4j-graph-data-science-[version].jar file into the $NEO4J_HOME/plugins directory
-In neo4j-community-…/conf/neo4j.conf, also uncomment `dbms.security.auth_enabled=false`
+- In neo4j-community-…/conf/neo4j.conf, uncomment `dbms.security.auth_enabled=false`
-and add `dbms.security.procedures.unrestricted=gds.*`.
+and add `dbms.security.procedures.unrestricted=gds.*` and `dbms.security.procedures.allowlist=gds.*`.

 In neo4j-community-…/, run `./bin/neo4j console` (in background) or `./bin/neo4j start` to start Neo4j.
 You need to start Neo4j before benchmarking Neo4j methods using PCBS.